 The following code snippet illustrated the difference between the built in, regular, list and the vector which is part of this library

 >>> from pyrsistent import v >>> l = [1, 2, 3] >>> l.append(4) >>> print l [1, 2, 3, 4] >>> p1 = v(1, 2, 3) >>> p2 = p1.append(4) >>> print p1 (1, 2, 3) >>> print p2 (1, 2, 3, 4)

 Performance is generally in the range of 1 - 100 times slower than using the corresponding built in types in Python.
 In the cases where attempts at optimizations have been done, speed has generally been valued over space.

 Pyrsistent comes with two API compatible flavors of PVector (on which PMap and PSet are based), one pure Python implementation and one implemented as a C extension.
-The latter generally beeing 2 - 10 times faster then the former.
+The latter generally being 2 - 10 times faster than the former.
 The C extension will be used automatically when possible.
-It is currently only available for CPython 2.7 (and possibly 2.5 and 2.6, but this has not been tested).

 The pure python implementation is fully PyPy compatible.
 Running it under PyPy speeds operations up considerably if the structures are used heavily (if JITed), for some cases the performance is almost on par with the built in counterparts.